ER Veterinary Technician Manager $6,500 Sign On Bonus

 - Constantly seek opportunities for staff advancement in knowledge, skills, and abilities.

-- Work with Management for discipline of staff members as needed.
+- Work with the Practice Manager for discipline of staff members as needed.

 - Dependable attendance is required.